Maniac Cop (1988) [31 Days of Gore]

 Tourist Trap (1979) [31 Days of Gore]

 Strap in, folks.
-It’s another “who needs bathing suits for swimming?” movie which somehow manages to show absolutely no nudity whatsoever.
+It’s another “Who needs bathing suits for swimming?” movie which manages to show absolutely no nudity whatsoever.
 I mean, why even have that scene at all if everybody’s just going to be bobbing lazily up to their necks?
 No playful splashing?
-No horsing around?
-ZZZzzz….
+No erotic horsing around?
+What the actual fuck, guys?

-Then it actually becomes a fun little movie.
-You get to see Chuck Connors dressed as a wonderfully bizarre mannequin, playing with dolls, and chewing the scenery in the best way possible.
-The only reason I can’t give it a recommendation is it’s too little too late and only leaves you wanting more.
-They had such a great gag here, but more or less squandered it for an hour of the ninety-minute running time.
-Oh well.
-It was fun while it lasted.
+Once they get that reveal out of the way, we get a perfectly fine horror movie along the lines of the wonderful Motel Hell.
+You get to see Chuck Connors dressed bizarrely, playing with dolls as he chews the scenery in the best fucking way possible.
+The only reason I can’t give it a recommendation to everyone is the good stuff happens too late and only leaves you wanting more.
+They have such a great gag here, I just wish there was more of it.

 The Ice Cream Man (1995) [31 Days of Gore]

 In its 85-minute running time there are about fifty seconds of awesome.
-The rest is slow, plodding, and poorly shot, not to mention completely illogical.
-It’s like one of those “rad” (bad) children films that frequently turned up in video stores in the early-to-mid 90s, only there’s a little bit of gore, which feels like it was only filmed to ensure a journalist from Fangoria showed up to take publicity photos.
-(The severed heads, by the way, look amazing.
-Everything else… not so much.)
+The rest is slow, plodding, and boringly shot, not to mention entirely illogical.
+It’s like one of those “rad” children films that frequently turned up in video stores in the early-to-mid 90s, only there’s just a little bit of gore, which feels shoehorned in only to ensure a journalist from Fangoria showed up to take pictures on set.
+(The severed heads, by the way, look absolutely amazing.
+Everything else… oof.)

-Anyway, now that he’s all grown up the ice cream man kills children, grinds them up, and mixes their remains into the ice cream he sells around town.
-Three neighborhood kids uncover his evil deeds and take matters into their own hands.
+Anyway, now that he’s all grown up, the ice cream man kills children, grinds them up, and mixes their remains into the ice cream he sells around town.
+Three neighborhood kids uncover his evil scheme and take matters into their own hands.
 Armed with giant model rockets, they decide to finish the ice cream man, once and for all.
+I mean… fuck.
+Haven’t we seen this too many times before?
+It’s the same old shit, a decade too late.

 The Exorcist III: Legion (1990) [31 Days of Gore]

-George C. Scott plays William Kinderman, a grizzled police lieutenant whose best friend was Father Karras, the very priest who threw himself out the window at the end of the original film.
-(Kinderman was also in the original Exorcist film, briefly portrayed by Lee J. Cobb.)
-He’s investigating the murder of a twelve year old boy who was crucified and decapitated on a pair of rowboat oars.
-The killing, it turns out, fits the MO of the so-called Gemini Killer who was shot dead by police around the same time little Regan was exorcised.
+George C. Scott plays William Kinderman, a grizzled police lieutenant whose best friend was Father Karras from the first film.
+(Kinderman was briefly portrayed by Lee J. Cobb in the original movie, but in the novel the character had a much larger role, providing an alternative viewpoint to Karras’s already shaky faith.)
+The cop is investigating the gruesome murder of a twelve year old boy who was decapitated and crucified.
+The killing fits the MO of the so-called Gemini Killer, who was shot dead by police the same night Regan was exorcised.
 What does this have to do with anything?
-Well, it’s a stretch, but the film is so well made it’s not hard to believe within the context of the story.
+Well, it’s a stretch, but the film is so well made it’s perfectly believable within the context of the story.

 Splinter (2008) [31 Days of Gore]

-Splinter stars a gifted young actress by the name of Jill Wagner, one of the bro-dudes from Road Trip, and a guy who kind of looks like Robert Carlyle.
-In the cold opening, a gas station attendant is attacked by what appears to be roadkill (A rat?
+In the cold opening of Splinter, a gas station attendant is attacked by what appears to be roadkill (Is it a rat?
 A possum?
 A rabid squirrel?).
-Then we’re introduced to an attractive young couple who suck at camping and then a not-so attractive couple who are running from the law.
-Their paths cross in the middle of nowhere and the fugitives take the would-be campers hostage.
-But when the getaway car overheats, the four of them have to make a pit stop at the very gas station we saw in the beginning of the movie, which seems abandoned.
+Then we’re introduced to an attractive young couple (Jill Wagner and Paulo Constanzo) who suck at camping and a couple of drug addicts (Shea Whigham and Rachel Kerbs) who are running from the law.
+The couples’ paths cross in the middle of nowhere and the fugitives take the would-be campers hostage.
+When the getaway car overheats, the four of them have to make a pit stop at the very gas station we saw in the beginning of the movie, which now seems abandoned.

-And that’s when things get predictably weird… just a little too predictable, in fact, which is one of the film’s few flaws.
-The writers even employ a nifty biologist character who makes huge leaps of logic and spouts a ton of technobabble nonsense.
-They don’t explain the origin of the monster, so why did they feel the need to explain how it functions on a cellular level?
+That’s when things get predictably weird… just a little too predictable, in fact, which is one of the film’s few flaws.
+The writers even bring in a nifty biologist character who makes huge leaps of logic while spouting technobabble nonsense.
+They don’t bother to explain the origin of the monster, so why did they feel the need to explain how it functions on a cellular level?
 All I’m saying is I could have used a little more peer-reviewed research.

-I certainly wouldn’t say this is a cheap-looking film, but it’s definitely the poor man’s version of Splice.
-Taking cues from John Carpenter’s The Thing, the creature effects are fantastic, if not fleeting, while the acting is, overall, much better than most of the stuff I feature here.
-In fact, my only complaint about the acting is it breaks down whenever the performers interact with the special effects.
-I think that’s more of a critique on the direction, than anything, as I have a hunch the actors had nothing physical to react to.
-Beyond that, the acting is phenomenal as far as horror movies go.
+I certainly wouldn’t say this is a cheap-looking film (the trailer is a different matter), but it feels like the poor man’s Splice.
+Taking cues from John Carpenter’s The Thing, the creature effects are fantastic, if not fleeting, while the acting is better than most of the movies I feature.
+In fact, my only complaint about the acting is it breaks down whenever the performers interact with the special effects; I suspect the actors had nothing physical to react to.

-I don’t want to spoil what, exactly, is attacking the characters, but it’s sufficiently hideous and makes the title relevant.
-The thing traps the characters inside the gas station, which forces them to resort to desperate measures, some of which reminded me of the creative solutions in Tremors and Tremors 2.
+I don’t want to spoil what, exactly, is attacking the characters, but it’s sufficiently hideous and the title is certainly relevant.
+The characters are trapped inside the gas station, which forces them to resort to desperate measures, some of which reminded me of the amusing solutions employed in Tremors.
 Unfortunately some of these solutions are a little too goofy for the film’s otherwise serious tone.
-I’m also reminded of The Blob and Jurassic Park, but I’ll let you discover why on your own.
+(I’m reminded of The Blob and Jurassic Park, but I’ll let you discover why on your own.)

-I tend to dislike movies which try too hard to be creepy.
-This one certainly tries, but not too hard.
-It’s a good one for daytime viewing… not too loud, not too spacey, and not too boring.
-The sweet spot.
+I tend to dislike movies that try too hard to be creepy.
+This one tries when it’s at its worst, but more often than not it’s effortless.
+It’s not too loud, not too spacey, and not too boring.
+The sweet spot, I’d say.

 Madman (1982) [31 Days of Gore]

-The film opens on a spooky campfire story, which serves as the backstory for the ax-wielding psychopath.
-We’ve got a group of campers consisting of teens and small children.
-The children’s plot armor will prove extraordinary even though, in real life, they would be the easiest victims to dispatch.
-The teens are played by adult actors, who will be easy pickin’s for the titular madman.
-As usual we’ll have to endure one plodding POV shot after another.
-As usual, the beater pickup truck will never, ever start when the characters need it to the most, and the most gratuitous scenes involve people ambling about the woods and cabins aimlessly.
+Madman with a campfire story, which serves as the backstory for the ax-wielding maniac.
+The group of campers consists of teens and small children.
+The children’s plot armor will prove extraordinary, but shouldn’t they be the easiest victims to dispatch?
+The teens are all played by adult actors who will become predictably easy pickin’s for the titular madman.
+The audience will have to endure one plodding POV shot after another, the pickup truck will fail to start when the characters need it the most, and people will amble about the woods to fill the targeted runtime.

-The star of Madman is Gaylen Ross, who was also the star of Romero’s Dawn of the Dead.
-She’s more than adequate in the role, which isn’t particularly demanding, but she looks uncomfortable appearing nude in an awkward sex scene.
-As soon as the sex is over, her boyfriend goes wandering the woods and gets himself killed.
-Naturally, another character goes looking for him and also gets killed—off screen, of course.
+The star of Madman is Gaylen Ross, who was also the star of George Romero’s Dawn of the Dead, my favorite horror film of all time.
+She’s more than adequate in the role, which isn’t particularly demanding, but appears uncomfortable in a sex scene and it doesn’t feel like acting.
+As soon as the awkward scene is over, her lover wanders the woods to get himself killed.
+Naturally, another character goes looking for him and also gets himself killed—off screen because Madman just isn’t a very remarkable slasher flick, notable only because it was among the first.

-A little bit later, Ross’s supposedly spunky friend pokes her head into a tent where two of their friends are getting freaky.
-It’s a missed opportunity that the killer didn’t separate her head from her body so that it could tumble into the tent onto her horny friends.
-In another scene, the killer is hot on the trail of a young woman who takes the time to empty the contents of a refrigerator so she can hide in it.
-The killer is so close when she does this, he’s in the same shot… it’s the worst attempt to hide ever.
+Later, a chick pokes her head into a tent where a couple are getting freaky.
+It would have been great if the killer chose that moment to decapitate her, so that her head would tumble into the tent with her horny friends.
+In another scene, the killer is hot on the trail of a young woman who takes an excruciatingly long time to empty the contents of a refrigerator so she can hide in it.
+The killer is so close when she does this, he’s literally in the same shot… worst attempt to hide ever.
+“Hey, just pretend you didn’t see me go inside, okay?”

-The expected elements, tropes, clichés—whatever you prefer to call them—are all present.
+The expected tropes, clichés—whatever you prefer to call them—are all here.
 Madman hits its notes with such soulless precision it’s artless and robotic.
-As a carbon copy, it’s pitch perfect.
-As a watchable movie, it’s terrible.
+As a carbon copy, it’s perfect.
+As a movie, it’s fucking terrible.
 Ross appeared in Creepshow the same year and never acted again.
-I’m going to go ahead and blame Madman for that.
+I don’t know why she quit acting, but I’m going to go ahead and blame Madman.
+The film is so joyless, I feel like I want to quit watching movies.

 It turns out there’s a documentary about Madman.
-Early on, those involved admit the production was just a stepping stone to the art film they really wanted to make, which indicates just how lazy they were.
+Early on, those involved admit the production was only a stepping stone to the art film they actually wanted to make.
+Perhaps that’s why it feels so lazy.
 How a documentary got made about this forgettable film, I’ll never know.

 Near Dark (1987) [31 Days of Gore]

-Director Kathryn Bigelow (Point Break, Strange Days, The Hurt Locker) was married to James Cameron around the time she made Near Dark, which is probably why three of his preferred actors appear here: Bill Paxton, Lance Henriksen, and Jenette Goldstein.
-At one point the main character even walks past a theater which is playing Aliens.
-Meanwhile, another Cameron staple—semi trucks—features prominently in the plot.
+Director Kathryn Bigelow (Point Break, Strange Days) was married to James Cameron around the time she made Near Dark, which is probably why three of his preferred actors appear here: Bill Paxton, Lance Henriksen, and Jenette Goldstein.
+At one point the main character walks past a theater which is playing Aliens.
+Semi-trucks, another Cameron staple, features prominently in the plot.
+Though that filmmaker’s fingerprints are all over this alternatively grimy and sexy vampire picture, it’s undeniably a Kathryn Bigelow film.

-Caleb (Adrian Pasdar) is a good ol’ southern boy who gives a ridiculously attractive hitchhiker a ride.
-Her name is Mae (Jenny Wright) and the chemistry between her and Caleb is immediately apparent if not initially hormonal.
-Their necking quickly turns into an accidental bite on Caleb’s neck which changes him into a vampire.
-Then he’s thrown into Mae’s world, which involves drifting from one town after another in order to stay in a fresh supply of blood.
-His worried father, played by Tim Thomerson (Trancers’ Jack Death), takes it upon himself to start scouring the countryside for his missing son.
+Caleb (Adrian Pasdar) is a southern boy who gives an attractive hitchhiker a ride.
+Her name is Mae (Jenny Wright) and the chemistry between her and Caleb is immediately apparent.
+Their necking quickly turns into an accidental bite on Caleb’s neck, which changes him into a vampire.
+This thrusts him into Mae’s world, which involves drifting from one town to another in order to procure fresh blood.
+Caleb’s worried father, played by Tim Thomerson (Trancers), scours the countryside for his missing son.

-It turns out Mae belongs to a very odd group of outlaw vampires who have some pretty clever (and pretty gruesome) methods of acquiring fresh blood.
-Homer looks like a young boy yet Jesse (Henriksen) calls him “old man.”
-Then there’s Goldstein’s Diamondback, who’s kind of the irresponsible mother of the group, and Paxton’s Severen might be the weirdest of the bunch.
-At one point Caleb asks Henriksen’s character how old he is and the response is: “I fought for the south.”
+It turns out Mae belongs to an odd band of outlaw vampires who have some pretty clever (and pretty gruesome) methods of acquiring blood.
+Homer looks like a young boy, but Jesse (Henriksen) calls him “old man,” suggesting the eternal child is in fact the elder of the group.
+Then there’s Goldstein’s Diamondback, who’s kind of the irresponsible mother of the group, and Paxton’s Severen is the weirdest of the bunch.
+At one point Caleb asks Jesse how old he is.
+The response: “I fought for the south.”
 Following a perfectly calculated beat, he adds with a smile, “We lost.”

 Stephen King’s Desperation (2006) [31 Days of Gore]